-Many of the Embrace Foundation religious leaders, spiritual leaders and scholars live in over-
+Many of the Embrace Foundation religious leaders, spiritual leaders and scholars live in over-populated countries that are

 It is designed to be implanted under the skin of the buttocks, upper arm, or abdomen.

 The implant provides a long-term solution to birth control and would mean no more trips to the clinic or a procedure to remove the implant.

 Currently the contraceptive implant the NHS provides lasts three years but if a woman wishes to remove it before then, she must attend a clinic.

 The creators believe it will be more convenient and if it passes safety tests, it could be on the market as early as 2018.
 They said it would be “competitively priced”.